-Nestled in a quiet corner of East Village, sits four-month-old Kueh Ho Jiak, a family-run business specialising in traditional ang ku kueh, or ‘red tortoise cake’ in Hokkien.
+Nestled in a quiet corner of East Village, sits new business startup Kueh Ho Jiak, a family-run business specialising in traditional ang ku kueh, or ‘red tortoise cake’ in Hokkien.

 I met mother-daughter business-owners, Sandy and Elizabeth, for a chat on what inspired them to take a leap of faith to start their own kueh business, as well as to try out some of their signature pastries.